pedropaulofb/laderr/documentation/laderr_user_guide.md

 While such minimal files are valid, they are not useful in practice unless used for testing or incremental development.

-> **Note:** When using the [LaDeRR Engine](https://w3id.org/laderr/engine/git), if no `Scenario` is explicitly defined in the specification, the engine will automatically create a default scenario and assign a generated identifier to it (e.g., `SX01`).
+> **Note:** When using the [LaDeRR Engine](https://w3id.org/laderr/engine/git), if no `Scenario` is explicitly defined in the specification, the engine will automatically create a default scenario and assign a generated identifier to it (e.g., `SX01`)(see [Section 5.4C](#c-no-scenario-declared)).
 However, since every scenario is required to include at least one scenario component, a blank or metadata-only file will result in a validation error.
 To avoid this, users should either define a scenario manually or include at least one construct (e.g., an entity) in addition to the metadata.

 #### Complete Example with All Supported Fields